 Avignon to Pont du Gard by bus – 50 minutes

-Take bus number A15 from Avignon’s bus station.
+Take bus number 115 from Avignon’s bus station.
 There are five buses a day.
 The last returning bus leaves Pont du Gard shortly before 7 pm.
-Check the timetable before you leave.

 Another sensational piece of architecture the Romans left behind, this is also a must-see during your week in Provence.
 Towering almost 50 m above the Gard river, the Pont du Gard is the tallest aqueduct bridge of the Roman world.
 Featuring 35 arches – there were originally 47 – this was an essential part of an aqueduct that supplied water to the city of Nîmes.